ditatechwriter/docsy-site/content/en/docs/vale/vale-styleguides.md

 ### Prerequisites

-1. You have texts written in the Markdown format .md.
+1. You have texts written in the Markdown `.md` format .
 Vale also supports HTML, reStructuredText, AsciiDoc, DITA, XML.
-For more information, see Vale-[supported formats](https://docs.errata.ai/vale/scoping#formats).
+For more information, see [Vale-supported formats](https://docs.errata.ai/vale/scoping#formats).

 2. You need to check if your texts in Markdown files meet the requirements of style guides: Microsoft,  Google.